Kendall Cross

 Kendall Duane Cross (born February 24, 1968) is an American freestyle wrestler, wrestling coach and Olympic gold medalist.
 He won the gold medal at the 1996 Summer Olympics in Atlanta, Georgia, where he wrestled in the 57 kilogram (125.5 pounds) weight class.
 He defeated Guivi Sissaouri of Canada 5–3 in the final match.
 Cross also competed at the 1992 Summer Olympics where he placed sixth.
+He had defeated the eventual winner and the two-time world champion Alejandro Puerto of Cuba in a previous tournament but lost 10–6 in round six of the elimination rounds.